-There is however a major monolith standing in the way for international fans, if you want to get it on the release day, and even Japanese fans for the matter of fact.
-To get a hold of this album you will need to visit “North A-67a” at Comiket 89, a market place for self-produced work, located in Ariake, Tokyo.
-Even if you live in Tokyo, it might an unpleasant experience to visit a fully crowded doujin fair, with expected 550,000-600,000 visitors during the three dates, December 29, 30, and 31.
+There is however a major monolith standing in the way for international fans if you want to get it on the release day—and even Japanese fans for the matter of fact.
+To get a hold of this album you will need to visit the booth “北 A-67a” (North A-67a) at Comiket 89, a marketplace for self-produced work, located in Ariake, Tokyo.
+Even if you live in Tokyo, it might an unpleasant experience to visit a fully crowded doujin fair, with an expected 550,000-600,000 visitors during the three dates: December 29, 30, and 31.
 Well, at least the entry is free.

-Mail order shipping will begin starting January 6, though, there are no specific details regarding overseas customers (yet).
+Mail order shipping will start on January 6, though, there are no specific details regarding overseas customers as of yet.